Meet the Staff of SpeedontheBeat.com

 (In addition to this, he’s also a great rapper.
 Check out his verse on “Mama I Made It” from 2019’s Baltimore Commercial Break 2: The Return of Young Midoriya)

 Baltimore raised, comedian Omar Newton goes from Rapper to Writer and voice of the underground music scene.
 Joining the SOTB.com team in July 2020, Omar provides a comedic take on the music industry while diving deeper into the artists behind the music.

 Be sure to check out his Morphing Grid Radio show.
 He will also speak his peace on anime and animation.

 Benji Armstrong – Writer

 I met Benji through Twitter and some mutual friends.
-A producer and creative based in the DMV, Benji has aided in a lot of my later projects–especially Songs For… 2.
+A producer and creative based in the DMV, Benji has aided in a lot of my later projects–especially Songs For… 2, Caviar Dreams: The Revival of the No-Fi King and The Sorest Loser 2.
 As with Planet, Benji will be providing a bio of his own shortly, but be sure to look out for his work.

 OMGItsKhairy – Writer

 If you recall a few years ago, I had the chance to interview Khairy on SpeedontheBeat.com after he took the comedy world by storm.
 He has agreed to provide his take(s) on anime and animation (so you all won’t have to just read my nerdish thoughts at every turn).

 Drizzle Sez – Profound Assholes

 Drizzle and I began the “Profound Assholes” series as a way to talk about pop culture, music and Blackness in an unfiltered way.
 Drizzle also contributed a thinkpiece about George Washington before it was considered “woke” to question every old white man throughout American history.
 “PA” ran from 2015 to mid-2019.